 What teaching experiences have you had?

-This is my 23th year teaching at WIU.
-Prior to that I taught for six years at Buena Vista University.
-Prior to my teacher training at the university level, I taught high school students with emotional and behavioral disorders for ten years in Ames, Iowa, and worked as a special education teacher in Rock Rapids and Iowa Falls, Iowa.
+I retired after 43 years on Special Education as a professor, consultant, and teacher.
+I was a professor at WIU for 24 years and Buena Vista University for 6 years.
+Prior to teacher training at the university level, I taught high school students with emotional and behavioral disorders for 10 years in Ames, Iowa, and worked as a special education teacher in Rock Rapids and Iowa Falls, Iowa.
 I was also a Special Education Consultant with an AEA in Johnston, Iowa.
-In total, I am beginning my 42th year in Special Education.

 What community projects or organizations are you involved with?